ocoronel1/road-scanner/README.md

     :-------------------------------:|:-----------------------------:
     <img src="/example_images/tb.png" width="300"> | <img src="/example_images/attMap.png" width="300">

     We confirmed the validity of the model by rendering the attention layer maps for some high-confidence samples.
 We found that that the network learned to confidently detect the non-scenic pictures by the fact that the sky starts where the road ends, which is an indication of low interest features or generally featureless pictures.

-    Examples

     Scenic Route Example             | Non-Scenic Route Example :-------------------------------:|:-----------------------------:
     <img src="/example_images/mendocino_original.jpg" width="300"> | <img src="/example_images/bakersfield_original.jpg" width="300">

 2. **Seasonality Compensation**